sanjayc2/Machine_Translation_Encoder_Decoder/README.md

 # Future Improvements

-Adding (multi-head) attention to the decoder should improve the training and test results.
+Adding an attention mechanism (e.g. Luong et al) to the decoder will improve the training and test results.